-Please be advised that technological configurations in each courtroom may vary.
+Please be advised that technological configurations may vary in each courtroom.
 If you have any specific questions regarding technology needs in the courtroom, please contact the divisional office's deputy-in-charge for details.

 Digital Evidence Presentation System (DEPS)